winitzki/scall/tutorial/programming_dhall.md

 ### Performance of "unfix"

 Note that `unfix` is implemented by applying the Church-encoded argument to some function.
-In practice, this means that `unfix` will to traverse the entire data structure.
+In practice, this means that `unfix` will need to traverse the entire data structure.
-This may be counter-intuitive.
+This behavior may be counter-intuitive.
 For example, `headOptional` (as shown above) will need to traverse the entire list of type `ListInt` before it can determine whether the list is not empty.

 Church-encoded data are higher-order functions, and it is not possible to pattern match on them directly.
 The data traversal is necessary to enable pattern matching for Church-encoded types.

-As a result, the performance of programs will be often significantly slower when working with large Church-encoded data structures.
+As a result, the performance of programs will be often slow when working with large Church-encoded data structures.
 For example, concatenating or reversing lists of type `ListInt` takes time quadratic in the list length.

+TODO validate these statements!

 ## Church encodings for more complicated types